henrythasler/Leaflet.Geodesic/README.md

 geodesic.setLatLngs([Berlin, LosAngeles])   // update in-place
 ```

 The `setLatLngs()`-Method accepts the same types (Literal, Tuple, LatLang-Class, Linstring, Multilinestring) as the L.Geodesic-constructor itself.
+Please refer to the section about geodesic circles below, on how to update a circle geometry.

 ### Line Options
 All options defined for [Polyline](http://leafletjs.com/reference.html#polyline) and [Path](https://leafletjs.com/reference.html#path) for can be used Leaflet.Geodesic.